PROJECTS

 Stafford Park, Telford

-Project: Medical waste processing plant
+Project: Medical waste processing and disposal plant

 Location: Stafford Park, Telford, Shropshire